-At Abington Memorial Hospital, surgeons are making remarkable advancements using robotic surgery.
-Robotic technology gives the surgeon a three-dimensional view, similar to traditional surgery but with a greater depth perception.
+At Abington Hospital – Jefferson Health, surgeons are making remarkable advancements using robotic surgery.
+As this surgery-enhancing technology continues to evolve, Abington remains at the forefront of its use in minimally invasive procedures.
+This technology gives the surgeon a three-dimensional view, similar to traditional surgery but with a greater depth perception.
 The robotic instruments offer a laparoscopic approach with magnification that is 10 times greater than the human eye.

-At Abington, we are committed to bringing the latest advancements in medicine-including robotic surgery-to you by combining the most advanced technology with the highest quality of care.
+At Abington Hospital, we are committed to bringing the latest advancements in medicine-including robotic surgery-to you by combining the most advanced technology with the highest quality of care.